Questions about the course

 The AP Computer Science A course and exam focus on computing skills related to programming in Java.
 The new AP Computer Science Principles course will complement AP Computer Science A and will focus on the fundamentals of computing, including problem solving, large-scale data, the Internet, and cybersecurity.
 Visit the Computer Science A course home page for more information.

 The course uses Java.
-Because Java is extensive, with far more features than could be covered in a single introductory course, the AP Computer Science A Exam uses a subset of Java, which can be can be found in Appendix A of the Course Description (.pdf/818KB).
+Because Java is extensive, with far more features than could be covered in a single introductory course, the AP Computer Science A Exam uses a subset of Java, which can be can be found in the Appendix A of the Course Description (.pdf/818KB).

 A minimum of 20 hours of hands-on lab experience is required.
 The lab requirement can be fulfilled with the example AP Computer Science A labs posted on the AP Course Audit site or with other, comparable labs.